apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 not just the current working directory.
 The variable names are [documented here](@ref log4cxx.spi.Configurator.properties).

-To check the corrent values are used when your configuration file is loaded, use [Log4cxx internal debugging].
+To check the correct values are used when your configuration file is loaded, use [Log4cxx internal debugging].

+# Configuration Samples {#configuration-samples}

+The following snippets show various ways of configuring Log4cxx.

-# Properties Files {#properties}
+## Properties Files {#properties}

 Log4cxx may be configured using a Java properties (key=value) type file.

-## Properties Example 1 {#properties-example-1}
+### Properties Example 1 {#properties-example-1}

 This simple example writes messages to stdout.
 If you want to send messages to stderr instead,